newplane/newplane.github.io/_services/01-open-source.md

 ---
-title: "Open Source"
+title: "Collaborating on Open Source"
-date: 2022-09-10T12:05:00+09:00
+date: 2024-08-23T14:10:00+09:00
 weight: 1
 ---

-NewPlane opens codes for open communication between internal and external developers, so that they can learn and grow together.

-**[Open5GS](https://open5gs.org):** Open5GS is a C-language Open Source implementation for 5G Core and EPC, i.e. the core network of LTE/NR network.
+At NewPlane, we actively advance Open5GS and collaborate with the global community to drive 5G technology forward.

+At [NewPlane](https://newplane.io), we are committed to advancing [Open5GS](https://open5gs.org), an open-source implementation for 5G Core and EPC.
+Through our active involvement, we aim to enhance its capabilities and stay at the forefront of 5G technology, leveraging our expertise and insights gained from the global developer community.

+Our partnership with Open5GS reflects our broader dedication to open-source collaboration.
+By working closely with the global community, we seek to drive the advancement of 5G technology and explore new possibilities for connectivity.